keysight-kcos/spirit-box/README.md

 ## Graphical User Interface

-Spirit-box's web page can be seen on localhost both port 80 and port 8080.
-Once spirit-box exits, port 80 will be open to any other services that uses it automatically.
-Reload the page to see what's being served on port 80.
-The web UI updates the progress of systemd services and scripts automatically.
-Shutting down spirit-box from the web UI will exit the terminal UI.
+spirit-box's web UI is served on `serverPort` and `hostPort` while it is running.
+Once spirit-box registers that the system is ready, or if it exits early, `hostPort` will be handed back to the host machine's default service.

 ![Screenshot 2022-07-18 161909](https://user-images.githubusercontent.com/56091505/179632771-941def88-4ffe-4be2-86fd-11853c777368.png)

-The scripts tab has an overview of all scripts specified in the configuration files.
-Scripts are organized by priority group.
-The user is able to view information about the scripts within that group.
-Selecting a script shows information about each run.
+The Scripts dashboard displays an overview of the statuses of all scripts specified within the configuration files.
+Clicking on a script will display the output of each individual run of that script.

-The systemd tab has an overview of all whitelisted services.
-It displays their substates and ready status.
-A list of properties and their values are accessible when the user selects the service.
+The Units dashboard displays the statuses of all systemd units spirit-box is monitoring.
+If `systemdAccess` is set to "true", clicking on a unit will display all properties about that particular unit.

-## Tutorial
+## Installation

+Refer to the README in the `packages` directory for instructions on installing spirit-box via a deb package.

+NOTE: spirit-box is ultimately just a binary that requires a dedicated directory somewhere on the host machine to store an initial config file and store logs.
+The program does not need to be installed through a deb package.
+Adjust installation methods according to your usecase.

+### Installation methods below are outdated

 ### Ubuntu/Debian Install
 1. download the DEB package